-Irish Mickey Doyle estimates that he’s had 3,000 matches in his years of tangling in the squared circle.
+“Irish” Mickey Doyle estimates that he has had 3,000 matches in his years of tangling in the squared circle.

 “Name a guy, and I probably worked with him or at least knew him.”

-He maintained himself as mostly a mid to lower mid-carder; and primarily a journeyman, a carpenter.
+He maintained himself as mainly a mid to lower mid-carder; and primarily a journeyman, a carpenter.
 Someone who uses their skill set to help build and enhance talent.
-And if you go by what his peers say, he was darn great at it.
+And if you go by what his peers say, he was darn good at it.

-The hardworking Irish Mickey Doyle loved the business and lived his dream of becoming a professional wrestler.
-In his well-traveled career bankrolled by mostly paltry paychecks, he developed a camaraderie with many legends of the sport, accumulating miles and many memorable stories along the way.
+In his well-traveled career bankrolled predominantly by paltry paychecks, he developed a camaraderie with many legends of the sport, accumulating miles and many memorable stories along the way!

 “I hate the term ‘jobber.’
 It usually comes from someone who doesn’t have a clue about pro wrestling.
 They think they do but don’t.
 It’s kind of a slur.”